HOUSE IN TOGOSHI

 Maximum In Minimum

-This rather compact house is located in the Shinagawa, a busy post-industrial district in the Tokyo bay.
+This compact house is located in Shinagawa, a busy post-industrial district in Tokyo bay.

-The small lot and the restriction imposed by the urban planning code directly conflicted with the client’s desire of spacious interiors overlooking his collection of cars.
+The challenge in designing this house stemmed from the small lot and local urban planning code restrictions that conflicted with the client’s desire for spacious interiors overlooking his collection of cars.

-This design, challenged by the restraints of site and regulations, pursues broad, bright spaces within the congested realm of residential Tokyo.
+The outer walls, cladded with galvanized steel sheets, have very little openings in order to foster quietude for the residents within the noisy neighborhood.
+This design, challenged by the restraints of the site and its regulations, pursues broad, bright spaces within the congested realm of residential Tokyo.

 - Shinagawa, Tokyo,JP